Utah monolith: Location and dating

-The exact location of the monolith was not disclosed by the DPS, to prevent people from endangering themselves while trying to find it.
-Within hours of the DPS announcement, Reddit user Tim Slane had identified the object on Google Earth.
-Slane compared the flight path of the state biologists' helicopter against the red-and-white sandstone terrain from their videos.
+The exact location of the monolith was not disclosed by the Utah DPS to prevent people from endangering themselves while trying to find it.
+Within a day of the Utah DPS announcement, Reddit user Tim Slane identified the object on Google Earth by tracking the flight path of the state biologists' helicopter and comparing it with the videos the Utah DPS released.
 Slane told The Verge that "he was aided by clues like the cliffs' height, the canyon's erosion pattern (indicating a more exposed area), and a flat floor suggesting it wasn't frequently flooded (and, by extension, was near the top of a watershed)".
-Google Earth satellite images showed that the monolith was installed between August 2015 and October 2016, and that surrounding scrub vegetation had been cleared.

-Dutch journalist Nouska du Saar, who specializes in open-source intelligence, used Maxar satellite images to determine that the monolith appeared between July 7, 2016 and October 21, 2016.
+Google Earth satellite images suggested that the monolith was installed between August 2015 and October 2016, and that surrounding scrub vegetation had been cleared.
+Dutch journalist Nouska du Saar, who specializes in open-source intelligence, used Maxar satellite images to determine that the monolith appeared between July 7, 2016, and October 21, 2016.

-Within 48 hours of the DPS announcement, members of the public had reached the site and uploaded photographs and videos of the monolith to social media.
-Local residents began to fear a surge in foot traffic could damage local Native American sites and artifacts.
+Within 48 hours of the Utah DPS announcement, members of the public had reached the site and uploaded photographs and videos of the monolith to social media.
+Local residents began to fear that a surge in foot traffic could damage local Native American sites and artifacts.